springernature/frontend-toolkits/toolkits/global/packages/global-corporate-footer/README.md

 #### Manage cookies / Do not sell my data

-This item uses `JavaScript` to open a diaglog window when a user clicks it.
+This item uses `JavaScript` to open a dialog window when a user clicks it.
 The window shows the user how to manage their cookie preferences.

 For that reason, the component uses a `<button>` element rather than an `<a>` element for the manage cookies action.